amirhoseinJ/No-Steam-RealtimeMod/README.md

 [Original Real Time by dymanoid](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187)

 # How to install
-Extract all files to any folder under "\Cities - Skylines\Files\Mods" directory.
+Extract all files (from .zip or .rar archive) to any folder under "\Cities - Skylines\Files\Mods" directory.